jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

  - Relative URLs are disabled, to ensure in-post links work properly when read in an RSS feed reader.
- - Disqus site configuration for comments
+ - Disqus is configured to handle comments.

 Before you publish your site, **make sure you are using the correct configuration file** in the `-s` switch to the pelican command.
 For example: